iter-tools/iter-tools/API.md

 **lastOr(whenEmpty, [iterable](#sourceiterable))**

-Returns the last item in an iterable, or a default value if the iterable is empty.
-If the iterable is not an array, this requires traversing the whole iterable.
+Returns the last value from `iterable`, or `whenEmpty` when `iterable` is empty.
+If `iterable` is not an array, this requires traversing the whole iterable.

 ```js
 lastOr(0, [1, 2, 3]); // 3